 Draft EIS: Comments Due April 18, 2022

 Following publication of the Final EIS the Commission will need to make a final decision and that decision is subject to challenge by any parties in the proceeding.
-Assuming no significant administrative or legal challenges occur, we anticipate that reservoir drawdown would begin January 1, 2024 and the major dam removals will be completed by October 1, 2024 for fish passage.
+Assuming no significant administrative or legal challenges occur, we anticipate that project mobilization will get underway in 2023, At Copco I drawdown would start on 10/1/2023 only to the bottom elevation of the existing head gates, full drawdown of all reservoirs would begin 1/1/2024, and the major dam removals will be completed by 10/1/2024 for fish passage.
 All dam removal activities would be completed by 12/31/2024.
-At Copco I, drawdown would start on October 1, 2023 only to the bottom elevation of the existing head gates.
 Restoration would start during drawdown (provided safe access) and will continue through 2025.

 A Sample of American Whitewater Filings